Outlander Filming Locations in Scotland

 Try the Riverbank Cafe on Allt Mor Place, very friendly, freshly filled rolls, homemade soups and great cake.

-In season 2, the gardens of Drummond Castle were used for the scenes filmed at the Palace of Versailles as it could have appeared in the time of Louis XV.
+In season 2, the Drummond Castle gardens were used for the scenes filmed at the Palace of Versailles as it could have appeared in the time of Louis XV.

 Built-in the neoclassical style, Gosford House is located in East Lothian, 2 miles north east of Longniddry.
 The house was used in season 2 and 3 for a variety of scenes, including inside of Ellesmere, Helwater and Versailles Palace.